Skip to main content

 • “You'll need a second life for grinding.”

 • “The micro-management gets tedious, especially with staff like janitors, and the grounds get littered too quickly to keep up, even with a janitor army.
-You'll always lose some on 'festival is dirty'.”
+You'll always lose some points on 'festival is dirty'.”

 The atmosphere of the game is criticized for being bland and lacking engagement, primarily due to poor crowd interaction and the absence of sound effects, which diminishes the overall immersive experience beyond the music.